Katia Bellillo: Role in government

 In 1998 she participated in the internal split in the PRC, becoming part of the new Party of Italian Communists (PDCI).
 The new party joined the coalition led by the Democrats of the Left.
 Bellillo joined the first D'Alema government, serving in both the first and second governments as Minister for Regional Affairs.
 The end of the century saw upheaval in the government and after two crises in five months, Bellillo was given a new responsibility on 26 April 2000.
 Replacing Laura Balbo, she was appointed Minister for Equal Opportunities in the next Amato cabinet.
 In this role, she co-founded the Commission for Equalities and the Rights of Homosexuals, working with Balbo who had moved into an academic role at the University of Milan.
-Among other achievements, the Commissioned enabled homosexuals to become blood and organ donors for the first time.
+Among other achievements, the Commission enabled homosexuals to become blood and organ donors for the first time.
 She also launched a national campaign to remove discrimination against female boxers and promote the sport of women's boxing.

 Later career

-At the 2001 general election she was re-elected to the Chamber of Deputies in the single-member constituency of Orvieto.
+At the 2001 general election she was elected to the Chamber of Deputies in the single-member constituency of Orvieto.
 She joined the XIV European Affairs Commission and was the member of the PDCI National Secretariat responsible for the Department of Civil Rights.

+During a Porta a Porta programme on sexual harassment broadcast in February 2001, Bellillo approached Alessandra Mussolini, the granddaughter of Benito Mussolini, and verbally accosted her.
+Mussolini responded by kicking Bellillo and calling her an "ugly communist".
+The furore did not harm either of their reputations.

+In 2005, both Bellillo and actress Sabrina Ferilli supported the referendum on assisted fertilisation.
+Ferilli later told Gente that despite respecting the practice, she personally preferred adoption.
+Bellillo denounced her in an interview in Corriere della Sera and was unsuccessfully sued by Ferilli due to parliamentary immunity.

 After the electoral defeat of The Left – The Rainbow coalition in the 2008 elections, she joined with Umberto Guidoni to found the Unite the Left movement.
 The movement, initially part of the PDCI, became independent and merged into Left Ecology Freedom (SEL) in 2010.
 Bellillo left the party shortly afterwards.
+In 2013, she joined the RadicalSocialist Movement association, becoming its national spokesperson.
 In 2019, she reentered politics and ran for mayor of Perugia.
 She was unsuccessful, receiving 1.77% of the vote.

-Controversies

-During a Porta a Porta programme on sexual harassment broadcast on 1 February 2001, Bellillo was physically and verbally attacked by Alessandra Mussolini, the granddaughter of dictator Benito Mussolini, who kicked her and called her an "ugly communist".
-The furore did not harm either of their reputations.

-In 2005, both Bellillo and the actress Sabrina Ferilli supported the referendum on assisted fertilisation.
-Ferilli later told Gente that despite respecting the practice, she personally preferred adoption.
-Bellillo denounced her in an interview in Corriere della Sera and was unsuccessfully sued by Ferilli due to parliamentary immunity.